WICG/fenced-frame/explainer/README.md

 **The ability to correlate the user’s identity/information on the embedding site with that on the embedded site.**

-The different use cases and their privacy model are discussed as the different fenced frame modes [here](https://github.com/shivanigithub/fenced-frame/blob/master/explainer/modes.md).
+The different use cases and their privacy models are discussed [here](https://github.com/shivanigithub/fenced-frame/blob/master/explainer/use_cases.md).

 ## Design